rdbliss/rdbliss.github.io/_posts/2024-01-13-gatekeeping-ai-art.md

 mathematics through lines and circles makes some things more difficult than they need to be.

-Things are better today now that we have symbolic notation.
-On occasion people fall into a Euclid-style trap and say that mathematics *is* symbol crunching.
+Things are better today now that we have symbolic notation, though on occasion people fall into a Euclid-style trap and say that mathematics *is* symbol crunching.
 If you can move the right funny letters around in calculus, linear algebra, or differential equations, then you're a "good student."
 But of course math is not just symbol crunching, just like it isn't just lines and circles.

 This historical outline guides me when thinking about AI generated art.
 There has been a [lot of